VeritasSoftware/angular-http-client-ext/README.md

 ### IObservableCustomError\<TError\> failure callback

-This returns the your your custom error model from the underlying HttpClient call.
+This returns the your **error model** from the underlying HttpClient call.

 ### IObservableHttpCustomError\<TError\> failure callback

-This returns the your http custom error model from the underlying HttpClient call.
+This returns the **http error with your error model** from the underlying HttpClient call.

 | Error object | Type |
 | ---- | ---- |